vmware-archive/gemfire-fe/README.md

-# Gemfire Docs, Utility Components, and Examples
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br># Gemfire Docs, Utility Components, and Examples
 This repo contains useful stuff that go beyond the official Gemfire documentation and samples.
 Included:
 * **docs**.
 An overview of Gemfire that is somewhere between the marketing materials and full blown training.
 Also included is a document that describes advanced Gemfire techniques and strategies.
 * **gemfire-utils**.
 Utility components that can be simply built and used.